OdatNurd/OverrideAudit/docs/content/usage/commands.md

 This command is a shortcut to the [Create Override](#create-override) command, and can be used to convert an existing file buffer for a package resource into an override without having to navigate to it in the quick panel.
+Just like that command, the resulting buffer ***requires you to save the file in order to create the override.***

 The command is only enabled while the current file in Sublime is an appropriate file; when selected it immediately makes the buffer editable and otherwise does